wasabi805/webpack-babel-typescript-tailwind/README.md

 It can also be used as a template or broiler plate as well.

 I documented the configuration and installation at various steps, primarily as each loader or plugin was succesfully configured.
 This documentation isn't intended to be a definitive guide to configuring webpack rather, these were notes I took along the way on what worked for me and on some of the pitfalls that might prevent myself or another developer from getting webpack running.
 If there were examples in any of the offical documenation, I made sure to link them to the source.

-If you happen to clone this repo, wish you luck on whatever project your working on and please pass on the knowledge you obtain to your fellow developers.

 # About the Documentaion